plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/4th Level/Ethereal Weapon.md

 > *You envelop a weapon you are wielding with aether, creating a large blade shaped aura around the weapon.*

-Target Melee weapon you are touching gains the following effects until this spell ends:
+Target Melee Weapon worth at least 5sp in range gains the following effects until this spell ends:
 * If the weapon is nonmagical, it becomes magical.
 * The weapon's reach increases by 3 meters.
-* It deals an additional `Xd10` force damage on hit, where `X = this spell's level`
+* It deals an additional `Xd10` force damage on hit, where `X = this spell's level`.

 **Classes:** Artificer, Cleric, Magus, Paladin, Ranger, Sorcerer, Warlock